Ready, Set, Grow!

 arrow-icon

 Pro Tip: If you’re an introvert like many of us at XYPN and feel anxious or self-conscious about posting on social media platforms, try the "Open, honest, vulnerable" approach.
-Let your audience know that “As uncomfortable as it may make you to post in this new-to-you virtual space, what you have to say is too important to go unsaid..."
+Let your audience know that “As uncomfortable as it may make you to post in this new-to-you virtual space, you know you can help others, and that's more important..."

 Remember when we told you your brand book will be the blue print for all organizational decisions?
 This is a great example.
 Explore social media channels such as LinkedIn, YouTube, Instagram, TikTok, and Reddit for a good fit to express your brand voice.
 Ask yourself: does this channel offer the right platform for me to express my mission, brand voice and personality?
 Is it where my ideal clients are spending their time?